 Our Board has appointed an Audit Committee consisting of three directors.
 Each of the members of our Audit Committee is "independent" as defined under the NYSE's listing standards.
 We operate under a written charter adopted by our Board.
-A copy of the charter is attached as Appendix A to last year's Proxy Statement.
+A copy of the charter is attached as Appendix A to our Proxy Statement dated December 29, 2000.